-- (1) Accrued legal settlements includes a settlement that is fully covered by an expected insurance recovery through the Company's insurance carriers.
-Accordingly, an insurance loss recovery asset is recorded as a component of Prepaid expenses and other current assets on our Balance Sheets. - (2) At December 31, 2020, income taxes had a refundable balance of \$7,302 and was included in Prepaid expenses and other current assets on our Consolidated Balance Sheets.
+(2) Accrued legal settlements as of December 31, 2020 included a settlement that was fully covered by an expected insurance recovery through the Company's insurance carriers.
+Accordingly, an insurance loss recovery asset was recorded as a component of Prepaid expenses and other current assets on our Consolidated Balance Sheets as of December 31, 2020.

+(3) At December 31, 2020, income taxes had a refundable balance of \$7,302 and was included in Prepaid expenses and other current assets on our Consolidated Balance Sheets.